FUB4R/bk3fsl/README.md

 Note that baud rate 115200 is used here.
 If you need to change it, the programming baud rate is set by `AVRDUDE_ARD_BAUDRATE` in the `Makefile`.

 ## Libraries
+> :warning: **DISCLAIMER:** Proceed at your own risk.
+This will void your warranty.
+Not endorsed by Stern.
+Author is not liable for any damage!

 Of course you can also do all of this in the official IDE... ;-) You will need the [FastLED](https://github.com/FastLED/FastLED) and [NeoHWSerial](https://github.com/SlashDevin/NeoHWSerial) libraries.

 ## Hardware setup